griffithlab/civic-panel/docs/Sequence samples.rst

 Next-generation sequencing
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>

-Sequencing is the next step in genomic analysis pipeline.
-The most commonly used sequencing technique is next-generation sequencing (NGS), which evaluates millions of sequences in parallel to dramatically reduce time and cost of the analysis.
-There are two main platforms that harness the power of next-generation sequencing to efficiently sequence tumor samples:
+Sequencing is the final step in data production part of a genomic analysis pipeline.
+The most commonly used sequencing technique is so-called next-generation sequencing (NGS) or high-throughput sequencing, which evaluates millions of sequences in parallel to dramatically reduce time and cost of the analysis.
+There are at least two popular platforms (in use clinically) that harness the power of next-generation sequencing to efficiently sequence tumor samples:

-	- **Illumina sequencing** anneals individual reads to a bead or plate using DNA adaptors and the molecule is amplified through polymerase chain reaction.
-Amplified reads are sequenced by individually adding single blocked-nucleotides to the complementary DNA sequence and exposing the nucleotide to light to produce a characteristic fluorescence.
-These blocked-nucleotides can be un-blocked to allow for an additional base to bind and the process repeated until the whole complementary sequence is elucidated.
-This platform has a high accuracy rate and can evaluate 50-300 base-pairs with massive parallel sequencing to decrease time and cost of the analysis.
-Each run takes approximately 2-3 days to complete in under $1,000 per sample.
+	- **Illumina sequencing** anneals individual reads to a bead or plate using DNA adaptors and the molecule is amplified through PCR.
+Amplified reads are sequenced by individually adding single fluorescently tagged and blocked-nucleotides to the complementary DNA sequence and exposing the nucleotide to light to produce a characteristic fluorescence.
+These blocked-nucleotides can then be un-blocked to allow for an additional base to bind and the process repeated until the whole complementary sequence is elucidated.
+This platform has a high accuracy rate and can evaluate 50-300 base-pairs per read, and very high-throughput runs producing millions to billions of reads.
+Each run takes approximately 2-3 days to complete for as little as $1,000 per 30x whole genome sample.

 	- **ThermoFisher ION Torrent** evaluates hydrogen atoms emitted during polymerization of base pairs, which can be measured as a variation in the solution’s pH.
-This method has a low error rate for substitutions and point mutations and it is relatively inexpensive with a fast turn-around for data production (2-7 hours per run), however, the platform has higher error rates for insertions and deletions, it cannot read long chains of mononucleotides, and it cannot currently match the power and throughput of the Illumina sequencing platform.
+This method has a low error rate for substitutions and point mutations and it is relatively inexpensive with a fast turn-around for data production (2-7 hours per run), however, the platform has higher error rates for insertions and deletions, it cannot read long chains of mononucleotides, and it cannot currently match the throughput of the Illumina sequencing platform.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>
 Third generation sequencing
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>

-Third Generation Sequencing Platforms: PacBio and NanoPore and third generation sequencing technologies that can sequence longer reads at a reduced cost to address the existing problems associated with NGS.
+Third Generation Sequencing Platforms: PacBio and NanoPore are considered third generation sequencing technologies that can sequence longer reads at a reduced cost to address the existing problems associated with NGS.

 	- **PacBio** utilizes hairpin adaptors to create a loop of DNA that can be fed through an immobilized polymerase to add complementary base pairs.
 As each nucleotide is held in the detection volume by the polymerase, a light pulse identifies the base.
 This platform requires high quality intact DNA with highly controlled fragmentation and can read strands up to 1Mb in length.

 	- **Oxford NanoPore Sequencing** utilizes biological transmembrane proteins that translocalize DNA.
 Measurement of changes in electoral conductivity as the DNA passes through the pore elucidates sequence reads.
-This platform can evaluate variable length reads and is incredibly inexpensive relative to other technologies.
+This platform can evaluate variable length reads and is inexpensive relative to other technologies.
 Specifically, the MinION device is completely portable, commercially available and can evaluate 20-100MB per run.
-The tradeoff is its low fidelity rate of only 85%.
+The tradeoff is its low fidelity rate of only ~85%.